-Situated within the Ujung Kulon National Park by the Panaitan Strait in the Pandeglang Regency, Peucang Island is truly a secluded paradise at the most western edge of Java Island.
+Nestled within the Ujung Kulon National Park by the Panaitan Strait in the Pandeglang Regency, Peucang Island is truly a secluded paradise located at the most western edge of Java Island.
 Surrounded by a soft white sandy beach, clear blue waters, and enchanting coral reefs, Peucang promises serenity for whoever steps on its sands.

 The island also features a tropical forest which is great for trekking and observing wildlife.
 When evening nears, the beach presents spellbinding scenery and mesmerizing colorful ambience of the sun setting on the horizon.